tycrek-archive/McServerman/README.md

 6. You can edit the `server.properties` file from the server dashboard.
 Make sure you click **Save changes** once you have made your edits.
     - **Note**: In order for McServerman to function optimally, it will force enable `enable-query` and `enable-rcon`.
 Make sure you set `rcon.password`, otherwise you may not be able to safely stop the server and you could lose data!
 If you do not set `rcon.password`, McServerman will create one for you.
 7. You can also add/remove players from the server whitelist in the table below the properties table.
 Make sure to also enable the whitelist in `server.properties`.
 To use the updated whitelist, restart your Minecraft server.
-8. To stop McServerman, go to the console or terminal where you ran `node app.js` and press `CTRL-C` on your keyboard.
+8. To stop McServerman, go to the console or terminal where you ran `node app.js` and press `CTRL+C` on your keyboard.
 Any active Minecraft servers will stay active, so this is usually safe.

 ---